andrewdoss/toy-dbms/README.md

 # toy-dbms
 Toy DBMS implemented in Python to explore database internals concepts.
+Quick and dirty sandbox, not polishing for perf or best software engineering practices.

 ## Run tests